dlt-hub/dlt/docs/website/docs/general-usage/source.md

     ...
 ```

-In the example above we want only 1 level of child tables to be generates (so there are no child
+In the example above, we want only 1 level of child tables to be generated (so there are no child
 tables of child tables).
 Typical settings:

 - `max_table_nesting=0` will not generate child tables at all and all nested data will be
   represented as json.
-- `max_table_nesting=1` will generate child tables of top level tables and nothing more.
+- `max_table_nesting=1` will generate child tables of top-level tables and nothing more.
 All nested
   data in child tables will be represented as json.

 You can achieve the same effect after the source instance is created: